 Local assessments consist of weekly quizzes and informal monitoring of student progress.
 Student achievement data is collected daily, weekly, monthly and annually, both formally and informally to measure student progress and to integrate intervention as necessary.
-With the implementation of the CAASPP and the Common Core State Standards, STEM Academy has implemented the Northwest Evaluation AssociationTM ("NWEA"TM) and Measures of Academic Progress® ("MAP"®) online assessments.
-NWEA MAP Assessments to measure students' progress in mathematics (K-6), reading (K-6), and language use (2-6).
-The Measures of Academic Progress® creates a personalized assessment experience by adapting to each student's learning to precisely measuring student progress and growth for each individual.
+With the implementation of the CAASPP and the Common Core State Standards, FCLA has implemented the Northwest Evaluation AssociationTM ("NWEA"TM) Measures of Academic Progress[®] ("MAP"[®]) online assessments.
+NWEA MAP Assessments measure students' progress in mathematics (K-6), reading (K-6), and language use (2-6).
+The Measures of Academic Progress[®] creates a personalized assessment experience by adapting to each student's learning to precisely measuring student progress, achievement, and growth for each individual.

 Student MAP testing results are reported in Rasch Unit ("RIT") scores.
 A RIT score is an estimation of a student's instructional level and also measures student progress or growth.
 A RIT score will vary from grade to grade as a student grows.
-The MAP assessments were first implemented during the 2015-2016 school year.